syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

  * Header and footer with sticky options.

- * Supports load more data automatically or manually at runtime when end of the list is reached.
+ * Supports to load more data either automatically or manually at bottom when end of the list is reached and manually at top.

  * Supports for macOS with existing features along with key navigation.

- * Supports to load more data either automatically or manually at bottom when end of the list is reached and manually at top.

 ## Advantages of the SfListView over Xamarin.Forms ListView